MarkEslao/Web-Tech-Lab-Prelims/README.md

 # Web-Tech-Lab-Prelims

-Upload the files (.htm or .html) for others to see as well
+Upload the resources used in the HTML.